 Writing and publishing blog posts is a great way to both provide value to others and train your own skills.
 Given the field’s current small size, individual contributors have the ability to make great strides in important areas or otherwise contribute novel content.
 While we encourage everyone to think critically about EA topics, this is probably best suited to people who are well acquainted with effective altruism and/or one of its specific subdomains.

 One person who did this, Luke Muehlhauser, writes:

 In retrospect, my blogging on LessWrong about topics that were interesting to (proto) EAs ended up being sort-of like volunteer work for "(proto) EA in general," and in fact seems to have been the primary cause for my two EA employers’ interest in hiring me (MIRI and GiveWell/OpenPhil).
 Blogging also helped me to level up my skills, especially because the feedback I received was fairly high-quality.
 So for some people, blogging might be a good volunteer opportunity, for creating content of some utility to EA organizations, for demonstrating research/analysis/writing skill to EA organizations, and for leveling up those skills.

-If you’re interesting in writing on EA topics, consider writing a literature review, addressing an open question, or identifying a topic on your own that seems of relevance.
-Then seek feedback on your post before publishing to the EA Forum, LessWrong, and/or your own blog as makes sense.
+If you’re interesting in writing on EA topics, consider writing a literature review, addressing an open question, or identifying a topic on your own that seems relevant.
+Then seek feedback on your post before publishing to the EA Forum, LessWrong, and/or your own blog.